 Somehow though, the ‘lofty dream’ never really left us.
 We figured…why shouldn’t we be able to have the best of both worlds??
 In hunting for our first home, however, as we tried to find a place that had that contemporary loft feel, we quickly came to the realization that on the east end of the GTA, it pretty much doesn’t exist.

 So here we are, 3 years later and ready to take the next step into our second home and we decided it’s time we started going after our dream.
+We’re currently looking into home builders Charleston that will be able to take our concept and make it a reality.
+But what is the concept?
 Enter the ‘suburban contemporary house’.
 Our plan is to take the sleek, contemporary open concept loft aesthetic, and bring it to a neighbourhood in the suburbs – one where we can have a 4 bedroom two storey home, get away from the hustle and bustle of city life, and have a sprawling outdoor living space for our family to enjoy!